harsh-c137/YT-Channel-Stats-for-Data-Science-using-API/README.md

 2. Get your `API_KEY` and plug it into the code where mentioned

 ### C] Helpful Links
-1. https://developers.google.com/youtube/v3/docs - to read up on the various channel properties that you can request for
+1. [List of Methods](https://developers.google.com/youtube/v3/docs) - to read up on the various channel properties that you can request for
 2. https://console.cloud.google.com/iam-admin/quotas - to check how much quota you have remaining
     - Also check out https://developers.google.com/youtube/v3/determine_quota_cost to know the cost of each method that you'll use